 The EOB tells you the total amount you, or others on your behalf, have spent on your Part D prescription drugs and the total amount we have paid for each of your Part D prescription drugs during the month.
-The EOB has more information about the drugs you take such as increases in price and other drugs with lower cost sharing that may be available.
-You can talk to your prescriber about these lower cost options.
-Chapter 6, Section A, page 128 gives more information about the EOB and how it can help you keep track of your drug coverage.
+The EOB has more information about the drugs you take.
+Chapter 6, Section A gives more information about the EOB and how it can help you keep track of your drug coverage.